Hussein of Jordan: Criticism

 The King disliked paperwork, and had no solid view for the economy.
 He was dubbed the "fundraiser-in-chief": throughout his reign he managed to obtain foreign aid from different sources, leaving a legacy of a foreign aid-dependent Jordan.
-British aid in the early 1950s, American aid from 1957 onwards, Gulf aid in the 1960s and 1970s, Arab League and Iraqi aid in the early 1980s, and, after formalizing peace with Israel, American aid in the 1990s.
+He obtained British aid in the early 1950s, American aid from 1957 onwards, Gulf aid in the 1960s and 1970s, Arab League and Iraqi aid in the early 1980s, and, after formalizing peace with Israel, American aid in the 1990s.

 He was also seen as too lenient toward some ministers who were alleged to be corrupt.
-The price of establishing peace with Israel in 1994 he had to pay domestically, with mounting Jordanian opposition to Israel concentrating its criticism on the King.
+After establishing peace with Israel in 1994 he faced mounting opposition to the deal, with opponents concentrating their criticism on him.
 The King reacted by introducing restrictions on freedom of speech, and changing the parliamentary electoral law into the one-man, one-vote system in a bid to increase representation of independent regime loyalists and tribal groups at the expense of Islamist and partisan candidates.
 The moves impeded Jordan's path towards democracy that had started in 1956 and resumed in 1989.

 In 1977, Bob Woodward of The Washington Post reported that King Hussein received funds from the CIA for 20 years.
 This money was used by the King to establish an intelligence service but was nevertheless criticized for being handled away from the government's supervision.

 Personal life

-King Hussein married four times and had eleven acknowledged children:
+Marriages and children

+King Hussein was less than seventeen years old, and unmarried, when he came to the throne of Jordan in 1952.
+He married four times.
+He had twelve acknowledged children, and one alleged illegitimate child.
+His wives and children were: